eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Upstream contributions to relevant open source projects (i.e. Kubernetes, Nomad, Linux kernel).
 		* Experience with virtualization, bare metal deployment, or network engineering.
 + big data platform tools such as Hadoop, Hive Druid, Kafka, Ambari, Spark, Zeppelin
++ skill set:
+	- Databases / Data warehousing
+	- Writing complex SQL
+	- Strong Microsoft Excel skills
+	- Experience with Big Data platforms such as Hadoop
+	- Experience with other reporting/visualization tools such as Tableau
+	- Experience with monitoring and tracking tools such as  Splunk, NewRelic, Adobe/Google Analytics